Biography

 Past research projects

-FANTASTIC-5G: "Flexible Air iNTerfAce for Scalable service delivery wiThin wIreless Communication networks of the 5th Generation", 2015-2017
+FANTASTIC-5G: "Flexible Air iNTerfAce for Scalable service delivery wiThin wIreless Communication networks of the 5th Generation", H2020 project, 2015-2017

 H2020 European project, stemming from the 5GPPP consortium with 16 industrial and academic partners and led by Alcatel-Lucent.
 FANTASTIC-5G aims at developping a new multi-service 5G Air Interface (AI) for below 6 GHz through a modular design.
 To allow the system to adapt to the anticipated heterogeneity, the pursued properties are: flexibility, scalability, versatility, efficiency, future-proofness.

-In this project, I have contributed to the enhancement of the LTE turbo code and to the proposal of non-binary turbo codes for the different 5G core services: eMBB, URLLC and mMTC.
-I also studed new efficient resource allocation techniques for NOMA (Non-Orthogonal Multiple Access) transmissions.
+In this project, we have contributed to the enhancement of the LTE turbo code and to the proposal of non-binary turbo codes for the different 5G core services: eMBB, URLLC and mMTC.
+We also studied new efficient resource allocation techniques for NOMA (Non-Orthogonal Multiple Access) transmissions.

 French ANR (Agence Nationale de la Recherche) project in collaboration with 7 industrial and academic partners: Orange Labs, CNES, Alcatel-Lucent, Teamcast, Parrot, Mitsubishi Electric, and INSA-IETR.
 Mobile Multi-Media project addressed the cooperation of broadcast and broadband standards, likely to be used to deliver multi-media services, whatever the location, the type of receiver, and the mobility situation of the user.
 Telecom Bretagne was in charge of studies related to Forward Error-Correcting (FEC) coding and diversity techniques.

-ETNA: Enhanced wireless Technologies for News and security Applications , 2011-2013
+ETNA: Enhanced wireless Technologies for News and security Applications, Eurostars project, 2011-2013

 Eurêka/Eurostars European project in collaboration with European SMEs, Teamcast (

-ENGINES: Enabling Next Generation NEtworks for broadcast Services, 2010-2012
+ENGINES: Enabling Next Generation NEtworks for broadcast Services, Celtic+ project, 2010-2012

 Eurêka/Celtic European project in collaboration with more than 30 industrial and academic partners, intended to develop the next generation broadcasting standards and their implementations for portable, mobile and handheld reception.